openai/openai-python/README.md

 ```

 To make async requests more efficient, you can pass in your own
-``aiohttp.ClientSession``, but you must manage the client session closing at the end
+``aiohttp.ClientSession``, but you must manually close the client session at the end
 of your program/event loop:

 ```python